dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 7.3.1 Behavior of random walks: Lumping and probabilistic reasoning For our first random walk, imagine a perfume molecule wandering in a room, moving in a straight line until collisions with air molecules deflect it in a random direction.
 This randomness reflects our incomplete knowledge: Knowing the complete state of the colliding molecules, we could calculate their paths after the collision (at least, in classical physics).
 However, we do not have that knowledge and do not want it!

 Even without that information, the random motion of one molecule is still complicated.
-The complexity arises from the generality—that the direction of travel and the distance between collisions can have any value.
+The complexity arises from the generality — that the direction of travel and the distance between collisions can have any value.
 To simplify, we'll lump in several ways.

 Distance.
 Let's assume that the molecule travels a typical, fixed distance between collisions.
 This distance is the mean free path 𝜆.